To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 In determining whether the applicant can adequately support themselves, the court will have regard to whether they:

-- have the care and control of children of the marriage;
+- have the care and control of children of the relationship or marriage;

 - are unable to obtain appropriate employment due to age or physical or mental incapacity; or